 Outside of the legal framework, the only short-term options are to try to find alternative sources of supply or constructive possibilities for substitution.

 Delivery shortages, temporary closures and the slump in demand: coronavirus is forcing many companies to give notification of reduced working hours.
-As an entrepreneur, you can give advance notification of reduced working hours if you can prove a compelling link between your loss of working hours and coronavirus and if you meet the requirements for the right to compensation for reduced working hours specified by SECO.
+As an entrepreneur, you can give advance notification of reduced working hours if you can prove a compelling link between your loss of working hours and coronavirus and if you meet the requirements for the right to compensation for reduced working hours specified by SECO (only in German).